RockstarLang/rockstar2/codewithrockstar.com/docs/index.md

 ---

-Welcome!
+<h1>Rockstar Docs</h1>

-This is the official documentation for Rockstar.
+<p>This is the official documentation for Rockstar v2.</p>
+<p>Yes, the joke has documentation.
+If we didn't have docs, we wouldn't be able to make
+a joke about how Tommy used to work on the docs.</p>
 <ul id="index-nav">
 {% assign contents = site.pages | where_exp:"item", "item.summary != nil" %}
 {% for page in contents %}